Credit for prior study

 - the similarity or relevance of your previous tertiary study to your La Trobe course

-The University may designate courses where there is only admission into Year 1 of the course.
-In these cases, there will be limited advanced standing.
+The University will designate courses where there is only admission into Year 1 of the course.
+In these cases, there is limited advanced standing.
 See list of limited entry courses.

 You can view the Advanced standing policy in our Policy Library.